retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 Name particle handling.
 Only turn on when requested and we're talking about it on github.

+### patchDates

+default: `<not set>`

+Import translators cannot set the date-added and date-modified of the items that are imported, they always get the current time as their date-added.
+BBT will leave fields it can't map as `tex.[field]` in the `extra` field of the item.
+If you enter a list of comma-separated field mappings here, like `date-added = dateAdded, timestamp=dateModified`, BBT will offer a menu option to remove them from the `extra` field and set the corresponding date of the item to their values, assuming they can be parsed as simple dates (no circa and stuff).
+The default mappings `tex.dateadded=dateadded, tex.datemodified=datemodified` are always active.

 ### postscriptOverride

 default: `<not set>`